SarahGreyWolf/SarahGreyWolf/README.md

 I'm currently a student at Open University studying <a href="http://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-q62">BSc (Honours) Computing and IT</a>.</p>
 <h2>What I do</h2>
 <p>Currently I am unemployed so I do alot of small projects to test myself, expand my knowledge and keep my brain active</p>
-<p>I enjoy writing code in Rust, Java, C#, Python, Javascript and Typescript, I also know how to usePHP, HTML and CSS, with a basic knowledge of C/++</p>
+<p>I enjoy writing code in Rust, Java, C#, Python, Javascript and Typescript, I also know how to use PHP, HTML and CSS, with a basic knowledge of C/++</p>
 <hr>
 <h2 align=center>Places of Contact</h2>
 <div align=center style="text-decoration: none;">